KleistLab/GInPipe/README.md

 ### 3. Command execution

-To run the pipeline, go to the pipeline directory (where the Snakefile is) and activate the conda environment created in step 1.2.
+To run the pipeline, go to the pipeline directory (where the Snakefile named *GInPipe* is) and activate the conda environment created in step 1.2.
 Then enter the following command to execute the pipeline:

 ```
-snakemake --use-conda --snakefile GInPipe --configfile path/to/config.yaml -j -d path/to/workdir
+snakemake --snakefile GInPipe --configfile path/to/config.yaml -j -d path/to/workdir
 ```

-The ---use-conda parameter allows Snakemake to install packages that are listed in the environment file [`env.yml`](./env/env.yml).
 With parameter --configfile you can give the configuration file [`config.yml`], described above.
 The -j parameter determines the number of available CPU cores to use in the pipeline.
 Optionally you can provide the number of cores, e.g. -j 4.
 With parameter -d you can set the work directory, i.e. where the results of the pipeline are written to.

 ## Output
 The pipeline creates a folder **'results'**, containing all (intermediate) outputs, with the following structure: